DALAI-project/Train_document_classification/README.md

 The code allows the fine-tuning of the base model to be performed in two stages.
 In the first stage, the parameters of the base model are frozen, so that the training impacts only the parameters of the final classification layer.
 In the second stage, all parameters of the model are 'unfrozen' for training.
 In the code, the `num_epochs` parameter defines the number of epochs used in the first stage of training, and `unfreeze_epochs` defines the number of epochs used in the second stage of training.

 Learning rate defines how much the model weights are tuned after each iteration based on the gradient of the loss function.
-In the code, the `lr` parameter defines the learning rate for the second stage of training, while the learning rate used for the classification layer's parameters in the first training stage is automatically set to be 10 times larger.
+In the code, the `lr` parameter defines the learning rate for the second stage of training, while the learning rate used for the classification layer's parameters in the first training stage is automatically set to be 10 times larger than `lr`.

 Number of document types/classes used in the classification task is set using the `num_classes` parameter.
 This should correspond with the number of data folders used for the training and validation data.

-Batch size sets the number of images that are processed before the model weights are updated.
-Early stopping is a method used for reducing overfitting by stopping training after a specific learning metric (loss, accuracy etc.) has not improved during a defined number of epochs.
+Batch size (`batch_size`) sets the number of images that are processed before the model weights are updated.
+Early stopping (`early_stop_threshold`) is a method used for reducing overfitting by stopping training after a specific learning metric (loss, accuracy etc.) has not improved during a defined number of epochs.

-Random seed parameter is used for setting the seed for initializing random number generation.
+Random seed (`random_seed`) parameter is used for setting the seed for initializing random number generation.
 This makes the training results reproducible when using the same seed, model and data.

 The `device` parameters defines whether cpu or gpu is used for model training.
 Currently the code does not support multi-gpu training.